Estimated reading time: 2 mins

 Wearing a tailored suit can make you appear wealthier, more successful and more confident.
 (That must be why they say it makes you look like a million bucks!)
 A watch on your wrist can make you appear more conscientious as well.
 Lastly, although they are way below eye level, your shoes can have a big effect on how a person views you.
 If you wear expensive shoes, you will be viewed as being wealthy.
 Uncomfortable looking shoes can make you appear calm, where ankle boots can give off a feeling of aggression.

 A note of warning, some of the research on first impression biases can be downright depressing.
 For instance, overweight applicants are often viewed as “lacking necessary variables” for successful job performance.
 Attractive people are more likely to be hired than those deemed ‘unattractive’ in one study.
 Particularly, attractive men are more likely to get hired for all jobs.
-Having straight teeth can also make you appear more successful.
+Having straight teeth with the help of a professional Dentist in Alhambra can also make you appear more successful.

 Recently, there has been more of a push to review resumes with the names covered.
 The reason is because we also draw assumptions about a person just by looking at their name.
 Research has shown that people with more common names are more likely to be hired than those with uncommon names.
 Furthermore, when you look at names on a resume that aren’t “Anglo”-sounding, such as names that sound Indian, Pakistani, or Chinese, those resumes are less likely to get called back for an interview.